 The City is currently embarking on updating the Master Plan, which serves as a roadmap for future land-use and planning decisions.
 The process began with a kick-off, which you can read about below.

-The public and business owners are invited to provide input into the process at upcoming planning commission meetings, which are held at 5:30 p.m. in the lower level of the Community Center.
+The public and business owners are invited to provide input into the process at upcoming planning commission meetings.
+The full schedule of remaining sessions can be found below.

 On Tuesday, Sept.
 12, the City of East Grand Rapids hosted three master planning sessions at City Hall.